 - Please note the following criteria as you prepare your proposal.
-The selection committee will evaluate each element during the workshop selection process: - > Workshop proposals should meet the following criteria: - Presentations must be 55 minutes. - > Presentation should identify three (3) learning objectives/goals of the workshop. - Proposals should offer innovative concepts or introduce new information based on best practices or specialized expertise.
+The selection committee will evaluate each element during the workshop selection process: - > Workshop proposals should meet the following criteria: - Presentations must be 55 minutes. - Proposals should include a clear and compelling title and description.
+Preference will be given to proposals that directly align with the conference theme, "All Shook Up: Navigating Trends in CTE and Workforce." - Presentation should identify three (3) learning objectives/goals of the workshop. - Proposals should offer innovative concepts or introduce new information based on best practices or specialized expertise.
 Describe how these will be presented to provide participants with opportunities to apply innovative concepts or continue learning beyond the conference. - Proposals should describe the learning format to be used to deliver the presentation (i.e. lecture, case study, interactive/participatory, problem-solving/work groups, roundtable, panel, etc.).
 Preference will be given to presentations with interactive/engaging learning features which encourage active learning.
 Presentations should also permit time for questions and answers from participants.
 [Provide as much detail as possible about the format.
-For instance, the number of panelists and the disciplines represented; work group activities; use of polls, handouts, interactive games or web programs, etc.] - Include practical tools, examples, data, or knowledge demonstrating to attendees the efficacy of the innovation or the soundness of the research.
+For instance, the number of panelists and the disciplines represented; work group activities; use of polls, handouts, interactive games or web programs, etc.]

+- Include practical tools, examples, data, or knowledge demonstrating to attendees the efficacy of the innovation or the soundness of the research.
 Describe how the workshop will offer actionable steps or tools that colleges or businesses can immediately implement; or provide information on where attendees can go to learn more. - Presentation should NOT be an advertisement or sales presentation.
 We ask that presenters limit self-promotion of themselves and their organizations to introductions and offering contact information.
 Presenters shall not directly solicit attendees.
 Contact conference organizers for more information. - Presenters should offer additional resources.
 While optional, presenters are encouraged to submit handouts with references for additional resources, research/education, fact sheets, implementation tips, or other guidance.
 We do not provide copies for distribution during workshops. - Presenters shall submit a copy of the presentation to the Office of Career and Technical Education prior to the conference.
 Sensitive, confidential, or proprietary content may be omitted or redacted.
 Contact conference organizers for questions or more information.

-The Natchez Convention Center will provide a screen, projector, and A/V equipment (speakers and microphones) in each room.
+The Cadence Bank Arena and Conference center will provide a screen, projector, and A/V equipment (speakers and microphones) in each room.
 Presenters are responsible for all other equipment such as laptops, charging cords, VGA adapters, etc. We will provide an easel board with paper and markers upon request.